16 Tex. Admin. Code § 84.501

 (1) Standards for approval.
 The department may approve a driver education provider to teach all or part of the classroom portion of a driver education course by an AMI that does not require students to be present in a classroom only if:

-(A) the AMI includes testing and security measures that the department determines are at least as secure as the measures available in the usual classroom setting;
+(A) the AMI includes testing and security measures that the department determines are adequately secure to ensure course content and personal validation;

 (B) the course satisfies any other requirement applicable to a course in which the classroom portion is taught to students in the usual classroom setting;

-(C) a student and instructor are in different locations for a majority of the student's instructional period;
+(C) a student and instructor are in different locations;

 (D) the AMI instructional activities are integral to the academic program; and

-(E) extensive communication between a student and instructor and among students is emphasized.
+(E) adequate communication between a student and instructor and among students is emphasized.

 (3) Provider license required.
 A person or entity offering a classroom driver education course to Texas students by an AMI must hold a driver education provider license.
 The driver education provider is responsible for the operation of the AMI.

 (b) Course content.
-The AMI must deliver the same topics, sequence, and course content as the provider's approved traditional driver education course as established by the department in the POI-DE.
+The AMI must deliver the same topics, instruction requirements, and course content as required by the department in the POI-DE.

 (A) Word count.
 For written material that is read by the student, the total number of words in the written sections of the course must be divided by 180.
 The result is the time associated with the written material for the sections.